 The first step in managing premenstrual syndrome (PMS) is developing and maintaining a healthy lifestyle.
 This includes eating a well-balanced diet, exercising, managing stress, and possibly taking vitamin and mineral supplements.

-Eat a diet that is low in saturated fat and rich in whole grain , fruits, and vegetables .
-Decrease your consumption of caffeine, alcohol, salt, and sugar, about two weeks before your menstrual period begins.
+Eat a diet that is low in saturated fat and rich in whole grains , fruits, and vegetables .
+Decrease your consumption of caffeine, alcohol, salt, and sugar, about 2 weeks before your menstrual period begins.
 Drink plenty of fluids, such as water.

 Try to Reduce Your Stress

 High levels of stress tend to worsen PMS symptoms.
 In addition to reducing your overall stress level, you should get more rest and relaxation during the week before your period begins.
 You may also benefit from relaxation techniques, such as meditation , deep breathing, progressive relaxation, yoga , and biofeedback.
 These techniques help you recognize bodily tension and provide a "release" mechanism.
 Pleasurable activities can also help you relieve stress.

 Should you be unable to reduce stress levels on your own, cognitive behavioral therapy (CBT) can be very effective in improving how you feel in the weeks before your period arrives.
 This type of therapy will help you to examine your feelings and thought patterns, learn to interpret them in a more realistic way, and apply various coping techniques to real-life situations.
 With CBT, you can learn to identify and cope with sources of stress, restructure your priorities, and manage obstacles, frustration, and discomfort.

 Vitamin and Mineral Supplements